stubailey18/quiz-maker-back/README.md

 # Quiz Maker (Back)

-This is the Java (Spring) back-end of a little app for building simple multiple-choice question quizzes.
+This is the Java (Spring Boot) back-end of an app for building simple multiple-choice-question quizzes.
 It's a simple REST API that permits CRUD operations for Quiz objects.
-It uses an in-memory database (H2) so the schema is dropped and re-created on startup.
-I built it so that I could host a working version of the app on Netlify (the back-end is hosted on Heroku).

-You can see the app in action [here](https://inspiring-bose-43ed73.netlify.app/).
+You can see the app in action [here](https://stubailey18.com/quiz-maker).
+The code for the front-end part of the app is accessible [here](https://github.com/stubailey18/quiz-maker-front).